 The Board meets on a monthly basis and includes an independent director who also chairs the Audit and Risk Committee (ARC) which primarily manages and oversees key credit related risks and internal audit findings, accordingly providing strategic direction to manage these risks effectively.
-Furthermore, to support the complete functioning of our Advisory Board, a Remuneration and Nomination Committee has been established.
+Furthermore, to support the complete functioning of our Board of Directors, a Remuneration and Nomination Committee has been established.
 This committee deals with all personnel related matters and works towards ensuring a healthy and inclusive workplace.
-This is complemented by management level committees (ALCO, Grievance and Excom) allowing the Advisory Board to manage risks arising from imbalances in the capital structure through ALCO and issues of concern at the management level.
+This is complemented by management level committees (ALCO, Grievance and Excom) allowing the Board of Directors to manage risks arising from imbalances in the capital structure through ALCO and issues of concern at the management level.

-As a subsidiary of Myanma Awba Group, an industry leader in the agriculture sector, our Advisory Board has experience and expertise in understanding the needs of smallholder farmers and micro & small enterprises in rural Myanmar.
+As a subsidiary of Myanma Awba Group, an industry leader in the agriculture sector, our Board of Directors have experience and expertise in understanding the needs of smallholder farmers and micro & small enterprises in rural Myanmar.
 We recognize that many rural farmers still lack access to formal credit, therefore digitization and robust risk management will be key for us in improving Maha’s outreach.